huntercfreeman/HunterFreeman.About/README.md

 of that await.
 Because although you did an 'await' the UI can't get access to the synchronization context because you're hogging it.

 I think I said that Photino was single threaded, I don't think I was correct there.

+I randomly decided to type this up before going to bed because the idea pop'd into my mind.
+I might come back to this text and clean it up later.